Marijuana Addiction in Women

 - Ignoring or missing recreational or occupational activities to get high

 - Disregarding own safety for marijuana use

-- Experiencing withdrawal symptoms when you stop using marijuana (and can only be relieved by using)
+- Experiencing withdrawal symptoms when you stop using marijuana (and can only be relieved by using it again)

 - Continuing to use marijuana regardless of physical or psychological consequences

-If you meet two to three of these pointers, you may have a mild disorder; if you meet four to five you have a moderate disorder; and if you meet six or more, you have a severe disorder.
-Even with marijuana, the more severe your disorder, the harder it is to become clean and recover.
-With this in mind, it’s never too late to reach out to a marijuana rehab for comprehensive help.
+If you meet two to three of these pointers, that might be considered a mild substance use disorder.
+It might be signs of moderate substance abuse if you meet four to five.
+If you meet six or more, you likely have a severe marijuana use problem.
+It’s worth noting that the more severe your disorder, the harder it is to quit and recover.

-As with all drugs, marijuana has its own set of effects on the person.
-Many of these are short-term, however, there are long-term consequences to marijuana use as well.
+As with most other drugs, marijuana has its own set of effects on the person.
+While many of these are short-term, there are long-term consequences to smoking marijuana as well.
 Tetrahydrocannabinol (THC) is one of the main chemicals in marijuana.
 THC is what gives the user that feeling of being “high.”
-The amount of THC varies depending on the type of marijuana a person is smoking.
+The amount of THC varies depending on the type of marijuana a person is using.

 Some of the immediate effects of using marijuana include the following: